top of page

 2–3 tsp salt

-In a large mixing bowl, whisk together yogurt, Ras el Hanout, garlic, lemon juice and zest, salt, honey, and oil.
-Pat chicken thighs gently with a paper towel and place in a large ziplock bag.
+1. In a large mixing bowl, whisk together the yogurt, Ras el Hanout, garlic, lemon juice and zest, salt, honey, and oil.
+Pat the chicken thighs dry with paper towels and place in a large zip-lock bag.

-Pour marinade over the chicken and seal the bag tightly.
-Shake the bag vigorously, then massage the marinade into the chicken, making sure that the marinade has fully coated every piece of chicken.
-Store the bag in the refrigerator to marinate for a minimum of 2 hours and a maximum of 8 hours.
+2. Pour the marinade over the chicken and seal the bag tightly.
+Massage the marinade into the chicken, making sure every piece is fully coated.
+Refrigerate for a minimum of 2 hours and a maximum of 8 hours.

-Make the muhammara salsa: In a medium sauce pot, heat olive oil over medium heat.
-Once the olive oil starts to shimmer, add shallots and garlic and cook for 2-3 minutes, stirring frequently to prevent from burning.
-Add almonds, tomatoes, Aleppo Chile Pepper, Smoked Spanish Paprika, and roasted red bell peppers.
+3. Make the muhammara salsa: In a medium saucepan, heat the olive oil over medium heat.
+Once the oil shimmers, add the shallots and garlic and cook for 2–3 minutes, stirring frequently.
+Add the almonds, tomatoes, Aleppo chile pepper, Spanish smoked paprika, and roasted red bell peppers.

-Bring the mixture to a simmer, adding water to deglaze the pot if needed.
-Cook for an additional 10-15 minutes or until the tomatoes begin to break down and the almonds start to soften.
+4. Bring the mixture to a simmer, adding a splash of water to loosen the mixture if needed.
+Cook for an additional 10–15 minutes, until the tomatoes begin to break down and the almonds start to soften.
 Remove from heat and allow to cool.

-Add red wine vinegar, pomegranate molasses, and salt to the pot and stir until incorporated.
-In small batches, puree the mixture in a blender.
-Start the blender on low and gradually turn it to high until the puree becomes smooth and thick.
-Serve on top of chicken.
-Reserve extra sauce for future use.
+5. Stir in the red wine vinegar, pomegranate molasses, and salt until incorporated.
+Working in small batches, puree the mixture in a blender.
+Remove the center cap from the blender lid and cover with a folded towel to allow steam to escape.
+Start on low and gradually increase to high until smooth and thick.
+Reserve any extra sauce for future use.

-Preheat the oven to 400°F. Heat canola oil in an oven-safe skillet and sautee onions until soft but not browned.
-Remove the chicken from the marinade and reserve the excess marinade liquid.
-Place chicken in the pan with the onions and bake until the internal temperature is 160°F, about 20 minutes.
+6. Preheat the oven to 400°F. Heat the canola oil in an oven-safe skillet over medium heat.
+Sauté the onions until soft but not browned.
+Remove the chicken from the marinade, reserving the excess.
+Place the chicken in the pan with the onions and bake until the internal temperature reaches 160°F, about 20 minutes.

-Remove the pan from the oven and place the chicken in a covered casserole.
-Return onions and cooking liquid to the stovetop and heat over medium.
-Pour some reserved marinade liquid from the bag into pan slowly, making sure the mixture maintains its boil.
-Reduce the sauce until the onions are very soft and remove from the heat.
+7. Remove the pan from the oven and transfer the chicken to a covered casserole.
+Return the onions and cooking liquid to medium heat on the stovetop.
+Add the reserved marinade and bring to a full boil, then reduce and simmer until the onions are very soft and the sauce has thickened, about 5 minutes.
+Remove from heat.

-Slice chicken and serve with muhammara and onions.
-Garnish with parsley.
+8. Slice the chicken and serve with the muhammara salsa and onions.
+Garnish with fresh parsley.
 Optional: serve with saffron rice.

 Comments